What is neoadjuvant therapy?

-Neoadjuvant therapy drugs are often the same as those used after surgery (called adjuvant therapy).
+Neoadjuvant therapy drugs are often the same as adjuvant therapy drugs (those used after surgery).

 What to expect before neoadjuvant therapy

-Before neoadjuvant therapy begins, you will have a needle biopsy to remove a small amount of tumor tissue.
+A needle biopsy is used to diagnose breast cancer.
+It removes a small amount of tumor tissue.

-A radio-opaque clip is often placed in the tumor bed so the tumor can be found later when you have surgery.
-(This clip is usually removed during the surgery.)
+A clip is often placed in the tumor bed during the biopsy so the tumor can be found later when you have surgery.
+This clip is radio-opaque, so it can be seen on an X-ray.
+It’s usually removed during surgery.